Table of contents

 In many cases, brands are acquired by larger multinational conglomerates and added to their portfolio.

-Reasons manufacturers acquire other brands can include:
+Reasons manufacturers acquire other brands

 - Expanding their market reach by acquiring a brand that may be popular in a particular region or country, or achieving deeper market penetration